paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ## ⏸️ Brief Pause

 **What we've covered so far:**
-- ✅ Markdown overview and the publishing friction problem
+✅ Markdown overview and the publishing friction problem
-- ✅ Big / Small Design as an IxD framework
+✅ Big / Small Design as an IxD framework.

 **Coming up:** Design Decisions in Action!